MY SCRIPTURE STUDIES

 Exodus 27:20–21 — "Command the Israelites to bring you clear oil... to keep the lamps burning continually."
 The duty is to keep the oil in the lamps in the tent of meeting burning brightly.

 Chapter two and three hit the seven churches, represented by the seven lamps, each letter written to them pulls from Solomon's wisdom in Proverbs and Jeremiah's call to repentance, urging faithfulness amid trials.
+But, the Greek language tells us these are not churches, they are called out assemblies.

 Let’s look at the specific problems He calls out as recurring issues.
 First up, Ephesus: they get praised for hating the works of the Nicolaitans.
 What exactly was that?
 It’s generally understood, based on the name, to represent a form of lawlessness—meaning, basically torah-less, the idea that because we have grace, God’s foundational instructions, His teaching, His Torah, well, it’s done away with; it doesn’t matter how you live anymore.